If you love Italian desserts do not miss this recipe: Sicilian Almond Cookies

 This is the traditional Sicilian recipe of almond cookies and the one that I find perfect (easy, quick and tasty).
 But there are some variations of almond biscuits recipe.
 Let’s see:

-- Vanilla icing sugar instead of the normal one.
-The almonde paste is softer and you don’t need to add the vanilla essence.
+- Vanilla icing sugar instead of the traditional one.
+The almond paste is softer and you don’t need to add the vanilla essence.

 - Candied peel of oranges.
 They must be pureed and added to the mix